 Restrictions (Apple’s Parental Controls) have been enabled on your iPhone, iPad, or iPod, and you (or someone you know) has disabled these apps from running on your device.

 Let’s Get Back Your Missing Apps

-Here’s how to fix it: Go to Settings -> General -> Restrictions and enter the Restrictions passcode that was entered on your iPhone when you first enabled Restrictions.
+If your iPhone is running a version of iOS earlier than 12, the process is a little different.
+Go to Settings -> General -> Restrictions and enter the Restrictions passcode that was entered on your iPhone when you first enabled Restrictions.
 This may be different from the passcode lock you usually use to unlock your phone.

 Unfortunately, if you don’t know this password, the only way to disable the password and reenable the App Store, Safari, iTunes, or Camera is to restore your iPhone back to factory settings using iTunes.
 Skip down to the next section if you have to restore your iPhone, iPad, or iPod.